 Scenario 2 – Jamie is liberal

 The other day, Jamie, wearing her red MAGA hat, whistled as she proudly pushed the metal stand of her new “Trump for President” sign into the soft grass.
-Lately, she has been sharing posts from Donald Trump, Jr. on Facebook that claim, “Protesters are burning down our nation,” and, “Liberals want to take your guns.”
+Lately, she has been sharing posts on Facebook that claim, “Protesters are burning down our nation,” and, “Liberals want to take your guns.”

 Last week, you stopped by Jamie’s home, and you noticed a large Biden/Harris sign in her front window.
 Lately, she won’t stop talking about police brutality and about how “All Cops Are Bad.”
 Although she has been over-the-top cautious about COVID-19, and missed your outdoor birthday party because of it, she attends protests with hundreds of people.